helgadenes/Astrophysics_yachay/README.md

 <b> Quiz 1: 24th November </b> - short conceptual questions, Material for preparations: Lecture slides and chapters 1 - 2 from the book Arnab Rai Choudhuri: Astrophysics for physicists.
 Note that the slides are more complete compared to chapter 1 in the book, due to recent technological development that is not covered in the book.

+<b> Homework: due on the 16th of January (Midnight) </b> - The discription of the homework is in the Homework directory in the the ipython notebook.

 ## Recommended Books

 Arnab Rai Choudhuri: Astrophysics for physicists

 ## Lecture notes

 The slides presented in class are in the folder called slides.
-Numbering is following the numbering in the syllabus.

 Slides will be updated regularly.